bgharala/adhd/README.md

 # adhd
-adhd participatory design prototype http://infmgharala.com/focus/
+ADHD Participatory Design Prototype http://infmgharala.com/focus/

-Prototype Functions
+Prototype Functions for User Testing

-Eye tracker detects if user is falling asleep
--webcam detects if eyes are closed and sends a vibration to a wearable

-Reading Task - implemented by Brian - click paragraph to highlight.
-- press button to move hightlighted area to move to the next paragraph
-- also has the option to turn on text to speech

-Take a break task - implemented by Myco.
--user clicks take a break
--in 10 minutes an aleart apear on the screen "you have been taking a break for 10 minutes would you like to return to your task?"
+1. Take a break task (implemented by Myco).
+User clicks this button to take a break from reading.
+In 10 minutes an aleart appears on the screen asking, "You have been taking a break for 10 minutes; would you like to return to your task?"

-Background Noise
--turn on background noise while reading
+2. Background Noise (implemented by Gowtham).
+This button allows the user to turn on background noise while reading.

-Myco - combining reading task and take a break
+3. Reading Task (implemented by Brian).
+This feature allows users to click each paragraph to highlight as the user reads.
+Pressing a button, the user can move the hightlighted area to move to the next paragraph.

+Other goals future prototype: an option to turn on text to speech; a heartrate monitor to reduce frustration and distractions; an eye tracker to detect if user is falling asleep.